aim-rsf/browseMetadata/README.md

 ### Acknowledgements ✨

 Thanks to the [MELD-B research project](https://www.southampton.ac.uk/publicpolicy/support-for-policymakers/policy-projects/Current%20projects/meld-b.page), the [SAIL Databank](https://saildatabank.com/) team, and the [Health Data Research Innovation Gateway](https://web.www.healthdatagateway.org/search?search=&datasetSort=latest&tab=Datasets) for ideas, feedback, and hosting open metadata.

-[^1]: This package is in early development and has only been tested on a limited number of metadata files.
-[^2]: In future we intend to use the HDRUK Gateway API to access the most up to date metadata, rather than relying on a manual file download.
-[^3]: The metadata catalogue uses *Data asset* to mean *Dataset* (a collection of data, can contain multiple tables). *Data class* refers to *Table*, and *Data Element* refers to each *Variable* name within a table.
-[^4]: It is important to note that this is only summarising *variable* level metadata i.e. a description of what the variable is.
-Some variables also require *value* level metadata i.e. what does each value correspond to, 1 = Yes, 2 = No, 3 = Unknown.
-This *value* level metadata can sometimes be found in lookup tables, if it is not provided within the *variable* level description.